Knee Decompression in Apex NC

 What is Knee Decompression Therapy?
-Knee Decompression treatments use the patented Knee on the Trac system to separate the two main bones of the knee joint in order to reduce pain, increase function, and promote tissue healing.
+Knee Decompression treatments in Apex NC use the patented Knee on the Trac system to separate the two main bones of the knee joint in order to reduce pain, increase function, and promote tissue healing.

 How Does Knee Decompression Therapy Work?